How to breastfeed: what to expect and what to know

-Sometime between the 2nd and 5th day after the birth (which, with exquisite timing, is often just when the ‘baby blues’ are likely to hit), the colostrum in your breasts gives way to bigger doses of mature milk.
+Sometime between the 2nd and 5th day after the birth (which, with exquisite timing, is often just when the 'baby blues' are likely to hit), the colostrum in your breasts gives way to bigger doses of mature milk.
 And all of a sudden your breasts swell and feel rock-hard.
-They may even throb or leak or feel red-hot, too.
+They may even throb or leak, too.

 This should only last a couple of days until things settle down again.
 But those couple of days can be a bit of a pain – literally for you and logistically for your baby, who's suddenly having to latch on to something of an altogether different size and shape.